One of the easiest side dishes to prepare for almost any meal is roasted new potatoes.

 How to Store and Reheat This Dish

-To store your leftover potatoes, bring them to room temperature.
-Then place them in an airtight container in the refrigerator for about 3 to 5 days.
-You can also freeze them in a ziptop bag (be sure to remove all the air before storing) for up to 6 months.
+Cool the leftover potatoes, then refrigerate them in an airtight container for about 3 to 5 days.
+You can also freeze them in a zip top bag (be sure to remove all the air before storing) for up to 6 months.

 You can reheat roasted potatoes in a myriad of different ways.
 The trick is to retain that wonderful texture of the crisp outside and the fluffy potato on the inside.
 You can reheat them in a regular or toaster oven preheated to 400°F. What you are doing essentially is re-roasting them.
 Just place them on a roasting pan or oven-safe sheet in a single layer, and roast for 15 to 20 minutes, tossing them halfway through for even browning.